What to bring with you:

 You are encouraged to bring a family member or friend with you to your appointment.
 Your companion can help you travel to the cancer center, share in listening and asking questions during your consultation, and provide you with the support you may need while trying to make decisions about your health care.

-Upon arrival at West Michigan Cancer Center:
+Upon arrival at West Michigan Cancer Center & Institute for Blood Disorders:

 - Proceed to the 1st floor registration desk to check-in.